Thunder rolled across sable skies—deep, almost warm in its rumble, like a promise to settle the fire with rain.

 "A—it was a bloody—Hiccup will you put down that damn bow and look at me?"

 Hiccup, who had been trying and trying to remember the sea serpent—or anything past Framherja's incomprehensible breaking—recovered from his dazing.

 "Huh?
 Ah—yeah, sorry," he said in a quiet voice.
 He rested Framherja across his thighs, but his hold on her grip remained strong.
 She wasn't as warm as he remembered and he didn't like it.
 He wanted her warmer.

 "You need to give me something, Hiccup.
 We're in the dark here.
 You flew off like a fool!
 The thing was going to die anyway, wasn't it?
 But you went after it anyway and then the volcano went off.
 Then a bloody sea serpent drops you off and you're ice to the touch.
 We almost had to take your foot—"

 Hiccup yanked back the covers in a knee-jerk reaction.
 The movement pulled at the healing skin of his arm and incidentally slapped Toothless in the face with blankets.

 ::Almost!:: Toothless stressed, who did not like being jostled. ::He said almost::

 Hiccup stared at his left foot, which was splinted and swollen.
 He experimentally wiggled the toes and was shocked to find the entire area throbbing from the effort.
 They were sluggish to respond, stark white.
 Patches of his skin within the splint were raw and red.

 "Frostnip, Hiccup," Stoick said for his benefit.
-"Yeh flew into a volcano 'n' came out lookin' like a body found in a hard winter—almost ended up as one too.
-Yer foot was almost beyond savin'."
+"You flew into a volcano and came out looking like a body found in a hard winter—almost ended up as one too.
+Your foot was almost beyond saving."